misje/opencti-wazuh-connector/docs/source/installation.rst

    This is a bare-minimum example with several placeholder values.
 Look at the :ref:`Configuration <config>` chapter for how to configure the connector.

-After starting OpenCTI, look for any errors (get a continuous log wit ha little bit of history by running ``docker-compose logs -f --tail=100 connector-wazuh``).
+After starting OpenCTI, look for any errors (get a continuous log with a little bit of history by running ``docker-compose logs -f --tail=100 connector-wazuh``).